Hudson Valley Community College has a

 Club Facebook Page: www.facebook.com/HVCCArmedForces

 Counseling Services staff in the Wellness Center are here to help you with your mental, emotional, behavioral and interpersonal functioning, so that you can effectively achieve academic success.

 Each semester, the Hudson Valley Community College Foundation offers numerous scholarships, some of which are specific to students who have served in the United States military.
 Be sure to check out these scholarship opportunities.

-The college offers additional support services through the Center for Access and Assistive Technology and the Learning Disabilities Office.
-Veterans may contact those offices directly to inquire about services.
+The college offers additional support services through the Center for Access and Assistive Technology.

 Veteran Peer Mentors, available in the Center for Academic Engagement, understand the unique situation of transitioning from the service to being a student.
 They are here to speak with you about your military service, help build camaraderie among veterans on campus and share information about the services available to students.